Close

 g.
 Risk Management

-Board to monitor and review risk management plan.
-Risk management process has been established across your Company and is designed to identify, assess and frame a response to threats that affect the achievement of its objectives.
+Your Company has a well-defined risk management policy and a robust organizational structure for managing and reporting risks.
+Risk management process has been established across your Company and is designed to identify, assess and frame a response to the threats that affect the achievement of its objectives.

 h.
-Independent Directors
+Declaration by Independent Directors

 i.
-Board and Committees
+Meetings of the Board of Directors and its Committees

 The details of Board and its Committees, including number of Meetings are given in Clause No. 2 and 3 of the Corporate Governance Report.